 With the theme “Know Your Number, Control Your Number,” the campaign aims to screen 10 million Nigerians for blood pressure and blood sugar levels to combat non-communicable diseases, which often develop silently without symptoms and pose significant health risks.

-She urged residents to take advantage of the opportunity, allowing health workers to assess their blood pressure and blood sugar levels, as early detection makes managing these conditions more effective.
+She urged residents to take advantage of the opportunity, allowing health workers to assess their blood pressure and blood sugar levels, stressing that early detection makes managing these conditions more effective.

 The programme will reach over 200 communities across the FCT, with health workers travelling across Abuja to ensure accessibility, particularly for underserved communities, thereby guaranteeing vulnerable populations equitable access to essential care.